dsdanielpark/ExceptNotifier/tutorials/ExceptSMS/GUIDE.md

 ## Ready
 - a.
 Sign up for Twilio. [https://www.twilio.com/en-us](https://www.twilio.com/en-us)
 - b.
 Click Console in the upper right corner.
 - c.
-Copy the variables provided in the console.
+Copy the variables provided in the console. <br>

 *API TEST*